sportdb/sport.db/fifa/README.md

 - and others.

-Note: This library includes non-FIFA members codes and irregular codes from countries in use by regional confederations too.
+Note: This library includes non-FIFA member codes and irregular codes from countries in use by regional confederations too, for exmaple:

+- Vatican City	(VAT)
+- Zanzibar	(ZAN)
+- and others.